Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

      - The Unit-PoE-P4 device will not mount to any of the provided 3D-printable models.
 I may produce revised designs for this if there is interest.
 2. Sensor
    - M5Stack [ENV III sensor unit](https://shop.m5stack.com/products/env-iii-unit-with-temperature-humidity-air-pressure-sensor-sht30-qmp6988), currently $5.95 USD
    - or a custom SHT41-based sensor.
 All files and instructions can be found in the /SHT4X folder.
-As little as $2/each in quantities of greater than 30.
+As little as $2.20/each shipped in quantities of 30.
 3. A single [M5Stack ESP32 Downloader kit](https://shop.m5stack.com/products/esp32-downloader-kit) (not required for Unit-PoE-P4), currently $9.95 USD

 ## Cost Analysis